wasp-lahis/ns3-bmap/NS3/lorawan-experiments/smart-campus-applications/scratch/README.md

 Parameters:
 - **simu_repeat**: number of simulation repeat
 - **channel_model**: channel propagation model
-- **n_devices_without_dataset**: number of nodes without dataset.
-This number of nodes is apply for all applications that does not have dataset.
+- **n_devices_without_dataset**: This number set how many nodes will be used by each applications that does not have dataset.